 Dr. Francesca Torello

-Francesca Torello is a historian of architecture and the built environment.
-She was trained as an architect and holds a Master’s degree from the interdisciplinary program in Architecture and Urban Culture “Metropolis" at Universitat Politecnica de Catalunya/Centre de Cultura Contemporania in Barcelona.
+Francesca Torello is Special Faculty with the Carnegie Mellon University School of Architecture.
+She is a historian of architecture and the built environment and was trained as an architect.
+She holds a Master’s degree from the interdisciplinary program in Architecture and Urban Culture “Metropolis" at Universitat Politecnica de Catalunya/Centre de Cultura Contemporania in Barcelona.
 She also earned a Ph.D. in Architectural History, Urban History, and Preservation from the Politecnico di Torino, Italy, for which she worked in Vienna, Austria with the support of the Technische Universität Wien.
 Since 2007, Francesca has been based in Pittsburgh where she teaches for the Carnegie Mellon University School of Architecture.